cube3power/atsd/rule-engine/functions-time.md

 The function returns `0` if the datetime `d` is `null` or empty.

-Available timezones and their offsets are listed in [time zones](../shared/timezone-list.md).
+Available timezones and their offsets are listed in [timezones](../shared/timezone-list.md).

 The default pattern is ISO8601 format `yyyy-MM-ddTHH:mm:ss.SSSZ` and the default timezone is the server timezone.